gitlabhq/gitlabhq/doc/administration/repository_storage_types.md

 projects are renamed).
 This can add a lot of load in big installations, especially if using any type of network based filesystem.

-For GitLab Geo in particular: Geo does work with legacy storage, but in some edge cases due to race conditions it can lead to errors when a project is renamed multiple times in short succession, or a project is deleted and recreated under the same name very quickly.
+For Geo in particular: Geo does work with legacy storage, but in some edge cases due to race conditions it can lead to errors when a project is renamed multiple times in short succession, or a project is deleted and recreated under the same name very quickly.
 We expect these race events to be